 Fletcher also awards several scholarships to finance the second year of study for MALD candidates, for which students may apply during their first year of study.
 In addition, many Fletcher graduates are eligible for Tufts' Loan Repayment Assistance Program, a loan forgiveness program for graduates pursuing public service careers.

-The Fletcher School's unique location provides the best of both worlds: the friendliness and vitality of a classic college town and the urban influence of nearby Boston.
+Fletcher's unique location provides the best of both worlds: the friendliness and vitality of a classic college town and the urban influence of nearby Boston.
 Boston is an academic and intellectual capital, home to some of the greatest universities in the world, the headquarters of many NGOs and non-profits, a center for international business and finance, a centerpiece of US history, and a diverse, multi-cultural, safe and livable community.

 From Fidelity Investments to Oxfam America to over 35 consular offices, Boston offers a wealth of professional opportunities.
 Many of the world’s leading private, public, and nonprofit organizations maintain their headquarters in Boston, providing Fletcher students with invaluable resources to find internships and employment, and to establish networks of professional contacts.
 Home to more than 60 distinguished colleges and universities; the Boston area boasts the largest concentration of international students in the world, providing an unparalleled environment for study and research.